Continental Crossroads: Discover Morocco

 Morocco is a land of incredible diversity.
 On an Odyssey Traveller Morocco tour of this magnificent country you will encounter bustling marketplaces, grand and ornate architecture, spectacular deserts, rugged mountain ranges and thrumming African cities.
 Situated at the crossroads of two continents, this corner of North Africa been repeatedly conquered and reconquered over the centuries, first by Romans, later by Arabs and sporadically by its indigenous Berber tribes.
 This turbulent history is reflected in its amazingly diverse landscapes, architecture and culture.
-Odyssey has multiple tours of Morocco scheduled in 2018 and 2019.
+Odyssey has multiple tours of Morocco scheduled each year for small group package tours to this fabulous destination.

 A cultural crossroads